ices-eg/wg_WGEEL/Misc/data_call_2024/IE.md

 ## Annex 9 other sampling

 ### samplinginfo
-*  1 new values inserted in the database
+*  2 new values inserted in the database
+(entered separately)
 ### group metrics
+*  3 and 24 new values inserted in the group and metric tables

 ### individual metrics
+* 1722 and 5816 new values inserted in the fish and metric tables